harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

 <details open>
 <summary>What are Canary deployments?</summary>

-A canary deployment updates nodes in a single environment gradually, allowing you to use gates between increments.
+A Canary deployment updates nodes in a single environment, gradually allowing you to use gates between increments.
 Canary deployments allow incremental updates and ensure a controlled rollout process.
 For more information, go to [When to use Canary deployments](https://developer.harness.io/docs/continuous-delivery/manage-deployments/deployment-concepts#when-to-use-canary-deployments).

 </details>